Hakob/azp-k8s-agent/README.md

+# Azure DevOps self-hosted agent for kubernetes, running alongside with DinD

 ## Before installation

 Make sure that you are running on the host machine in order to be able azure agent work and share properly with internal directories like `workingDirectory` and so on.